Patrick Manser

 Based on our experience and key learnings from previous projects, we are currently working with leading researchers in the field to develop a consensus-based refined methodological guideline for the iterative Co-design, purpose-Development, and evaluation of Individually tailored Technology-enhanced Training concepts (Co-Develop-IT^2) including a checklist to facilitate the effective implementation and reporting of these guidelines.

-The Co-Develop-IT^2 guideline is being developed through hybrid meetings of all involved collaborators every two weeks between August 2024 and February 2025 combined with written elaboration, feedback, and revisions between the meetings, in order to gradually develop a consensus on the individual methodological steps and recommendations as well as the checklist for the effective implementation of these guidelines.
+The Co-Develop-IT^2 guideline is being developed through hybrid meetings of all involved collaborators every two weeks since August 2024 combined with written elaboration, feedback, and revisions between the meetings, in order to gradually develop a consensus on the individual methodological steps and recommendations as well as the checklist for the effective implementation of these guidelines.

-The proposed methodological guideline will be an extension of the MIDE - Framework [1] and integrates the guidelines of the Medical Research Council for the development and evaluation of complex interventions [2], aspects to inform the design of new technologies from the nonadoption, abandonment, scale-up, spread, and sustainability (NASSS) framework [3], as well as our learnings from previous projects (e.g., [4, 5]).
+The proposed methodological guideline will be an extension of the MIDE - Framework [1] and its refined methodology from the ‘Brain-IT’ project [2].
+It integrates the MRC guidance [3] and the Generative Co-Design Framework for Healthcare Innovation [4], aspects to inform the design of new technologies from the NASSS framework [5] and the PRACTical planning for Implementation and Scale-up (PRACTIS) - Guide [6], and our learnings from previous projects applying these methodologies.
 This ensures that all relevant iterative steps based on an interactive and participatory design approach are followed.
 It also ensures adequate and effective patient and public involvement (PPI) throughout the project and facilitates implementation, scalability, and sustainability of the solutions to be developed.

 Stage 4 of the ParkMOVE project will implement these guidelines.
 We will provide a step-by-step application example in the manuscript presenting the Co-Develop-IT^2 guideline and provide more information here once it is published.